MisterSirCode/tonsof.rocks/README.md

-# mistersircode.com
+# tonsof.rocks

-Host repository storing the latest version of my site.
-I pull changes from this repo to a VPS and host it through Apache2
+Host repository storing the latest version of my site

+Hosted for free forever via Firebase, thanks to google and cloudflare.